March is a confusing month. It’s not yet fully spring, but it doesn’t quite feel like winter either. Pick one, March!

 Social media is all about building a community and spreading information that brings people joy.
 That makes International Day of Happiness the perfect March social media holiday to fit into your marketing calendar.

-International Day of Happiness is a newer March holiday as it was first established just a few years back in 2012.
-Based on the fundamental goal of promoting happiness and wellbeing for all people, here is how your business can be a part of this cheerful day:
+International Day of Happiness was first established back in 2012.
+Based on the fundamental goal of promoting happiness and well-being for all people, here is how your business can be a part of this cheerful day:

 - Showcase a happy customer by posting about a positive review your business has received.
 Getting reviews for your business from local listings should be a tactic you’re implementing year-round, so this is the perfect opportunity to have that hard work pay off by sharing out all the great things your customers have to say about your business.

 - Post about what makes you happy.
 It can be as simple as sharing a picture of your favorite spot for relaxation or listing off what you do to stay happy, but this can get your followers thinking about their own happiness.
 Your followers could even comment back with their own ways they maintain happiness.

 - Share how your business can make your customers happy.
 International Day of Happiness is an ideal opportunity to post about all the benefits your product or service brings to your customers.
 For example, post a behind-the-scenes video of all that your business does to keep your customers happy.

 When it comes to March social media holidays, it doesn’t get much cuter than this.
 Posting about National Puppy Day using these ideas below is sure to tug at your followers’ heartstrings:

 - Post a picture of a puppy.
 Need we say more?
 All kidding aside, studies have shown that the cuter the content, the happier it makes the viewer.
 Adorable posts even lead to more sales than other types of content.
 Don’t miss out on this opportunity to make your brand all that much more likable by posting a photo or video of puppies in your business’s community.